arcticnoah/arcticnoah-website/content/posts/2020-07-21-Starting A Daily Log/index.md

 ### What is a 'Daily Log'?

-A daily log is essentially going to be my version of a diary but open to the public (that'll means it'll include less personal details...).
-The purpose of doing this is that I've been kinda falling behind with staying on track of my projects and also I'd like to document my progress (since I often scrap sketches/work in progress drafts/etc) since it'll help me either be impressed (or depressed) by the amount of progress/work I manage to achieve.
-I also generally have tend to work on things without really telling others about it and when I finally tell others its kinda a surprise with no real gain of it being a 'surprise'.
-If anything, its probably slowing down my progress by being 'secretive'/kept under wraps with what I'm doing.

-#TODO: Write this better ;)
+A daily log is going to be my version of a diary but with a focus on what I've been up to in the day.
+I was quite inspired by various development logs, and since I want this to be more of a daily thing and kinda just focus on whatever I've done, I decided to call it a daily log :P

+I think having some sort of documentation of the stuff I'm doing, will be both great for me to actually try and work on showing sketches/work in progress drafts/etc rather than scraping them like I currently do, and also have a record to be impressed (or depressed) with, by the amount of work I manage to achieve over a period of time.

+I think the main reason I tend to scrap most things I do throughout the day is because I feel things aren't up to my self-set standards and aren't worth continuing, which is honestly a terrible mindset and one that I'm really trying to change as of late.
+I want to learn to *enjoy the process just as much as the outcome*.

+I know its been almost a month again since I last posted but I've actually been quite busy during that time, but nevertheless I'll be trying to post much more frequently :D